 By AMY TAXIN and DAVID R. MARTIN, Associated Press

-But San Bernardino officials found themselves staring at a bleak prospect Tuesday night: Vendors hadn't been paid and cash was running out to make payroll, threatening to shut down the city altogether.
+But budget woes still mounted for San Bernardino city officials.
+And by the beginning of this week, vendors hadn't been paid and cash was running out to make payroll, threatening to shut down the city.

 Bankruptcy experts say the decision in San Bernardino — some 60 miles east of Los Angeles — could sound an alarm to cities across the state and country that are grappling with weak property and sales tax revenues as their pension obligations continue to rise.